Skip to content

 PX4 can automatically create a gimbal manager for a connected PWM gimbal or the first MAVLink gimbal device with the same system id it detects on any interface.
 It does not automatically create gimbal manager for any other MAVLink gimbal devices that it detects.

-• implement the gimbal manager protocol
+• Implement the gimbal manager protocol.

 • Are visible to the ground station and PX4 on the MAVLink network.
 This may require that traffic forwarding be configured between PX4, the GCS, and the gimbal.